Historical Sluggish Travel and Foodies Hub: An Experiential Guide to Amer City

 Travelling for me is all about the sights and sounds of a place.
 I love ruins and somehow I feel that ruin loves me too..
 Can not stay apart long and so on again at Amer.
 The city of forts.
 The place seems to Still stuck in time, this marble shaped monument, the walls of the forts, step well has seen a lot over the years, from the Rajputana era of the Mughal and then the British before India’s independence.
-Its colonial past, however, haunts it till this day.
+Its colonial past, however, haunts it to this day.
 As you walk slowly, the buildings, the doors, the temples, the streets, and shops bring alive its history.
-Amer is a small city surrounded by Amer fort, Nahargarh Fort and Jaigarh fort.
-Popular with western tourists, the town is very friendly to English speakers, and everything from the restaurants and shops to hotels and roadside stalls are tailored (or rather preserved) for Hinglish speaking man.
+Amer is a small city surrounded by Amer Fort, Nahargarh Fort and Jaigarh fort.
+Popular with western tourists, the town is very friendly to English speakers, and everything from the restaurants and shops to hotels and roadside stalls is tailored (or rather preserved) for Hinglish speaking man.
 Amer is a great short holiday to experience ruins, history, relax and have a cup of tea on the verandah.

 The weather at Amer is tropical – hot and humid.
 The scorching summers from March to June and the torrential rains from June to September are best avoided.
 The most pleasant time to go is between October and February, where the climate is a bit cooler with sporadic rainfall.

 Amer is a little over 30 minutes drive from Jaipur Airport.
 Prepaid taxis are available at the airport and fully air-conditioned.
 Nahargarh and Jaigarh fort are a bit away from Amer Fort and Palace.

 Amer is around 230 kms from New Delhi.
 You can get down at Jaipur railway station or Jaipur Airport, Amer is 14 km from there and you can get a taxi from the station at a rate of Rs 1000 to cover all three forts.